Master of Sciences (MSc) with Mathematics Emphasis

 Thesis Option: 30 semester hours, including a minimum of 6 hours of thesis credit.
 At least 15 semester hours must be at the graduate level in their primary department.
 A minimum of three credit hours must be taken from a secondary department.
 Student must write a thesis on their research, give a presentation, and defend their thesis before a thesis defense committee.
 Please consult with the Graduate Committee Chair and the Graduate School for the Thesis and Dissertation Guidelines and Manual.

 Non-Thesis Option: 30 semester hours; at least 15 semester hours must be at the graduate level in their primary department.
 A minimum of three credit hours must be taken from a secondary department.
-Student must complete a paper describing a research project or other specialized study on a topic.
-Approval of the topic is given on the basis of a written explanation of precis submitted within six months of entering the program.
-The final paper must be approved by the student's commitee and is in lieu of the comprehensive examination.
+Student must complete a paper describing a project on a mathematical topic approved by the Graduate Committee.
+The final paper must be approved by the Graduate Committee.

 Mathematics Program Requirements

 1. Students must complete a minimum of 24 semester hours of 5000 level (or above) courses, 15 of which must be courses offered by the Mathematics Department.
 2. Students must complete (with a grade of B or better) the following courses: